ulamaca/my_research_interest_in_machine_learning/README.md

 ## Reinforcement Learning:
 * Neuroscience and Psychology:
-..* MF and MB RL in the Brain for Control and Decision Making ... *Reinforcement Learning as Machine Learning:
+..* MF and MB RL in the Brain for Control and Decision Making
+* Reinforcement Learning as Machine Learning:
 		- Latest Tech
 		- Meta Learning
 			- MAML (2017), Evolved-PG (2018)